Screening the Discrepancy Function of a Computer Model: Introduction

 \item high dimensional MCMC algorithms \citep{savetal2011,chen2010bayesian}, where the exploration step goes through the different models, each with potentially different numbers of active inputs.
 This type of methods provides a posterior probability of each input variable being active, calculated as the proportion of times a model which includes this input was visited in the MCMC.
 This approach has the advantage of being formally easier to justify.
 However, it is computationally demanding and the MCMC schemes that visit models with varying dimensions are often hard to tune. \end{itemize}

-Instead, in this work we propose an approach relying on a smooth version of the spike and slab prior distribution, which only needs an MCMC sample from a single model, namely, the model that includes all the input variables.
-Then, a post-processing of the posterior distribution allows us to obtain the posterior probability of each input variable being active.
+Instead, in this work we propose an approach relying on a smooth version of the spike and slab prior distribution.
+We only need to run a single MCMC algorithm under the model where the slab prior is chosen for all the input variables.
+Then, a post-processing of the resulting sample allows us to obtain the posterior probability of each input variable being active in the discrepancy function.

 \paragraph{Outline of the paper} In Section \ref{bkgrd}, we provide the background and establish the statistical model as well as the notation considered in the rest of the paper.
-Then, in Section \ref{met}, we describe the proposed methodology.
-Section \ref{simul} is devoted to simulated and synthetic examples used to assessed the efficacy of the PIPS method in comparison with the RDVS approach and as a means to illustrate the potential benefits brought by PIPS in the realm of uncertainty quantification.
-Section \ref{sec:realapp} show a real example where the discrepancy function of a computer model that models the electrical production of a photovoltaic plant is screened.
+Then, in Section \ref{met}, we describe in detail our proposal, including a critical discussion of the methodological choices that frame it.
+Section \ref{simul} is devoted to synthetic examples as a means to illustrate the potential benefits brought by PIPS in the realm of uncertainty quantification.
+Section \ref{sec:realapp} shows a real example where we screen the discrepancy function of a computer model that models the electrical production of a photovoltaic plant.
 Finally, Section \ref{conclusion} concludes the paper with some general comments and directions for future research.
+Throughout the paper, we relegate to the Supplementary Material aspects of the discussion that are perceived as not essential to the development of the methodology.